DTU-NST/SocialDataExam/content/posts/Paper.md

 ### Controlled pattern exploration

 These questions helps you define your objective (if any) and provide you with hypothesis that you can explore by creating specific visualizations or plots related to the hypothesis.
-Our objective was recommend focus areas to reduce overall building emissions in San Francisco by reducing the overall EUI.
+Our objective was to recommend focus areas to reduce overall building emissions in San Francisco by reducing the overall EUI.
 We then explored the current trends in our dataset, which shows that the overall EUI of San Francisco is currently trending downwards.

-{{< plotly json="../../plotly/yearly_total_emissions.json" height="600px" width="800px" modebar="false">}}
+{{< plotly json="../../plotly/yearly_total_emissions.json" height="600px" width="800px">}}

 As we are looking to reduce building EUI in the future, we are looking for features that can be shown to be correlated with building EUI.
 When going through the features in our dataset, we identified three candidate features that could be correlated with building EUI: